 Additional columns with signage may be installed at the roundabout connection to the future Town Center site.
 These columns shall be a maximum of 4’ x 4’ and 6’ in height and may be illuminated.

 Lighting units which shall include a pole, luminaire, and all other necessary parts and equipment, shall be placed at the entrances of the community, interior intersections, the intersection of CR 750N and CR 500W, and along the internal streets consistent with the Town’s standards except for the maximum spacing which shall be three hundred (300) feet, within the Jacobi Legacy Farms development.
-Lighting units shall be the Town’s standard unit, attached hereto as “Exhibit G”.
+Lighting units shall be the Town’s standard unit, attached hereto as “Exhibit G”, or an approved alternative.

 Every house shall have dusk to dawn coach lights at the outermost point of the combined garage door(s), and one (1) dusk to dawn coach light at the front door.